aurven/neon-userguide-docusaurus/docs/user-guide/creating-editing-web-pages.md

 ## How do I create a new web page?

-To create a new webpage, click the "Add" button in the top navigation bar or use the Quick Link from your dashboard (if added).
+To create a new webpage, click the "Add" button in the top navigation bar or use the Quick Link from your dashboard (if any).

 ![Create Webpage Button](/img/userguide-screenshots/image%2082.png)